 Burning Man is a private event held on public land.
 As a participant or member of the media, you must be aware of your rights and responsibilities.
-Burning Man is committed to preserving the uniquely creative and noncommercial character of its culture.
+Burning Man Project is committed to preserving the uniquely creative and noncommercial character of its culture.
 To that end, we ask all participants, including members of the media, to exercise and respect certain rights and responsibilities.
 Below you will find the following important information:

 - Personal vs. Professional Use

 - BLM Commercial Filming Policy

 In Black Rock City, you don’t have to be getting paid to be a Pro.
 “Professional Use Media” is used to describe pretty much any media project that is intended for public distribution.